munificent/craftinginterpreters/book/parsing-expressions.md

 </aside>

-A recursive descent parser is a transliteration of the grammar's rules straight into imperative code.
+A recursive descent parser is a literal translation of the grammar's rules straight into imperative code.
 Each rule becomes a function.
 The body of the rule translates to code roughly like:

 <table>
 <thead>